-I am an Assistant Professor at UVM in the Department of Mathematics and Statistics.
+I am an Associate Professor of Mathematics at UVM in the Department of Mathematics and Statistics.
 I was born in Montréal, Canada, and I speak French and English fluently.
-In my free time I travel, do yoga, and read way too much internet news.
+My pronouns are she/her and I am a cis, heterosexual white woman and a québéboise.

 My research is in number theory and arithmetic geometry, with an emphasis on applications to cryptography.
 I enjoy computational number theory and am a contributor to the LMFDB and to SageMath.

 In my practice as a teacher, my focus is on noncoercive teaching techniques and universal design.
 I want my classroom to be a human, joyful space, in which all students feel welcome and cared for.
 My current focus is on eliminating ableism from my teaching, and I welcome comments and concerns to this effect.